opringle/cayman-blog/_posts/2017-11-14-CNN_text_classification.md

 ![](/images/tanh.png)

-### Pooling and concatenating layer
+#### Pooling and concatenating layer

 The maximum value from each filter is taken in the pooling layer.
 The values from the 6 filters are concatenated into a single vector.

-### Fully connected layer
+#### Fully connected layer

 This vector is passed to a fully connected layer with size = number of classes we wish to predict to.
 This layer utilizes the softmax activation, to ensure the output is between 0 and 1.
 This is useful because we want each neuron to represent the probability that the input sentence belongs to class 0, 1, 2, 3 etc.

-## The code

-[See my github](https://mxnet.incubator.apache.org/tutorials/nlp/cnn.html) for an implementation of this model in MXNet (Amazon's deep learning framework of choice).

-## Hyperparameter tuning

-My findings from implementing the above architecture were as follows:
+#### Hyperparameters

+The following hyperparameters are a good starting point when training this model:

-- tanh activation function was best on convolutional layers
+- tanh activation in convolutional layers
-- embedding length 600 most effective
+- word embedding size 600
-- preprocessing text was critical
 - 200 filters of sizes 3,4 and 5
-- Adam optimizer
+- adam optimizer with learning rate = 0.001
 - random weight initialization

+## Code

+[See my github](https://mxnet.incubator.apache.org/tutorials/nlp/cnn.html) for an implementation of this model using Apache MXNet (Amazon's deep learning framework of choice).

+# About the author

+>[Oliver Pringle](https://www.linkedin.com/in/oliverpringle/) graduated from the UBC Master of Data Science Program in 2017 and is currently a Data Scientist at [Finn.ai](http://finn.ai/) working on AI driven conversational assistants.